US service member killed in Northern Iraq

 Mosul operation: Iraqi-led forces push toward key city

 Kurdish Peshmerga forces are on the front line in Nineveh, Iraq, on October 18.
-The coalition against ISIS includes Iraqi, Kurdish and American forces.

 Mosul operation: Iraqi-led forces push toward key city